square-computersetup/square-computersetup.github.io/_pages/tidal.md

 {% include figure url="/assets/images/logo-tidal.jpg" image_path="/assets/images/logo-tidal.jpg" %}

 * On May 3 at approximately 6AM your local time, you will receive login credentials for your Square account.
-  * Windows (Lenovo/Dell) users are required to have a Microsoft account created before logging into a Windows laptop.
-  * Windows credentials will be delivered separately from your account email.
 * Optional drop-in IT office hours will be available on May 3rd.
   * You will receive an invitation to these office hours at your Tidal.com email address.
 * After onboarding, file a ticket for assistance at Go/TidalHelp from your Square-issued laptop.